daleysoftware/aerofs-upstart/README.md

 AeroFS Upstart
 ===

-In this repository you will find an example upstart script for AeroFS.
+In this repository you will find an example Ubuntu upstart script for AeroFS, and some tools that allow you to easily install and configure AeroFS on headless Ubuntu systems.

 N.B. these scripts are not officially endorsed by AeroFS at this time.